 • Don’t monopolize one dance partner.
 We all have favorite dancers who we look forward to dancing with, but there’s a good chance there are others who share that sentiment.
 Monopolizing any one individual means that they don’t get to dance with other dancers and others don’t get a chance to dance with you.
 Circulate and mingle.

 • People come to our dances to dance and socialize.
-Leave the pick up lines at the door.
+Leave the pick-up lines at the door.

 • If a problem arises at a dance or in class, please notify someone from Gottaswing immediately; you can also Email [email protected].
 Bad behavior will not be tolerated, and we want to address issues quickly.

 • Ask someone to dance!
 Don’t be shy.
 Everyone is a little intimidated when they’re a newbie.
 Be generous and welcome new folks into the dance scene.
 After all, more dancers = more fun for everyone.